dashpay/docs/governance/understanding.rst

-Voting on proposals is updated in real time every 2.5 minutes as blocks are mined, so current winning proposals and the total allocation of the available budget are always open and visible to everyone. `Dash Vote Tracker <https://dashnexus.org>`__ is a popular site used for this purpose.
+Voting on proposals is updated in real time every 2.5 minutes as blocks are mined, so current winning proposals and the total allocation of the available budget are always open and visible to everyone. `Dash Nexus
+<https://dashnexus.org>`__ is a popular site used for this purpose.

 .. figure:: img/governance-dashnexus.png
    :width: 400px